zuiko21/minimOS/architecture.md

             LDA (tmptr)        ; this is the generic address to be converted ; generic data addresses may start at $4000 (up to 16K), while code relocation...
+; ...may just start from zero, as skipping the header will provide addresses over $100 ; in any case, 65xx jumps have no zeropage addressing anyway.
+68xx may need...
+; ...to make sure early jumps (or references) are assembled as full 16-bit.
-; ...may just start from zero, as skipping the header will provide addresses over $100 ; data relocation could start from $8000 as well, but $4000 gives it a chance to work...
+; data relocation could start from $8000 as well, but $4000 gives it a chance to work...
-; ...on an unaware 32K RAM system!
+; ...on unaware 32K RAM systems!
             EOR #$4000         ; *** assume generic addresses start @ $4000 and no more than 16k is used ***
             CLC
             ADC dynmem         ; the location of this driver's variables